 If we don't start now, we'll still be working at five o'clock.

-If you (not finish) yet, you'd better stay at home and finish
+If you (not finish) yet, you'd better stay at home and finish it.

-d If you (study) Chinese for five years, you should at least
+If you (study) Chinese for five years, you should at least speak it.

-e If my memory (not deceive) me, we (be) married for forty-five years in May.
+If my memory (not deceive) me, we (be) married for forty-five years in May.

 6 Revision exercise.

 If you (be) bitten by a cobra, you can die from it, unless you take an antidote.